qzhang503/proteoQ/README.md

 data from the ground up.
 In other words, it has no memory on prior happenings.
-For instance, after inspecting graphically the intensity distributions of reporter ions at `plot_rptr_int = TRUE`, we may consider a more inclusive cut-off at `rptr_intco = 100`.
-The downward in `rptr_intco` is *not* going to cause information loss in the range of 100 to 1,000.
+For instance, after inspecting graphically the intensity distributions of reporter ions at `plot_rptr_int = TRUE`, we may reconsider a more inclusive cut-off at `rptr_intco = 100`.
+The downward in `rptr_intco` (from 1,000 to 100) is *not* going to cause information loss.
+In words, there is no data loss in the range of 100 to 1,000 in reporter-ion intensities.
 This is trivia but worth mentioning here.
 As we will find out in following sections, utilities in peptide and protein normalization, `standPep` and `standPrn`, do pass information onto successive iterations and can lead to interesting features such as mixed-bed normalization of data etc.